Webhook Payload Reference

 return hmac.compare_digest(expected, header)

-Reject requests where the signature does not match.
-The signature is computed over the exact bytes received, so read the raw body before parsing JSON.
+Reject a request when the signature does not match.
+Conduit computes the signature over the exact bytes that it sends, so read the raw body before you parse the JSON.

 Payload templates